Create and Conduct Engaging E-Learning Experiences

 Expand your human resources skill set and go from process-focused practitioner to business-enhancing partner.
 Learn how to effectively identify and manage workplace challenges and sensitive issues.

-Explore user experience design and research, and learn sophisticated methods for planning and developing intuitive, user-friendly product design.
+Acquire in-depth knowledge of user experience design and research, and learn sophisticated methods for planning and developing intuitive, user-friendly digital tools and products.